 Sign up on my home page to get relevant COVID updates straight to your inbox.

-Create a QR code for your food business (restaurants, cafes, bars, pubs) from no earlier than 12th April
+Create a QR code for your food business (restaurants, cafes, bars, pubs)

 Click on the link Create a QR code here and follow the simple instructions to create a QR code to help the NHS track and trace system.

 By law you must display your QR code.
 Also advise your customers to use it if they have a smart phone (this is for individuals not groups) or record their details manually.